wp-plugins/sumome/Readme.txt

 = 1.08 =
 * Added Smart Bar app to create easy email collect form at the top of your site.

+= 1.8 =
+* Show apps for configuring in WordPress admin

 == Upgrade Notice ==